Back to school in pandemic’s shadow: How two universities are bringing students to campus

 “As long as everyone looks out for each other, we can stay safe,” said Ryan Walczak, 18, of Allentown, Pa., who sat with other Catholic newcomers at the barbecue.

-Alexa Allen, 18, of Silver Spring, Md., brought to George Mason a form that showed she had tested negative for the coronavirus.
+Alexa Allen, 18, of Silver Spring, Md., brought to George Mason a form that showed she had tested negative for the novel coronavirus.
 That was a requirement for students to check in.
 “With all the precautions they’re taking, I think it’s pretty safe for now,” Allen said.

 Ordinarily, the nation’s capital is a thriving college town.
 This fall, much of Washington’s student-driven bustle will be missing as American, George Washington, Georgetown and Howard universities hold most classes online and provide housing only for students in special circumstances.